• Skip to primary navigation

 Easy Canned Dill Pickles Recipe

-Fill each jar with the pickling syrup.
+Fill each jar of pickles with the pickling syrup.

 Cover each jar with a lid.